ccmucdenver/ccm-docs/docs/updates.md

 * If the room temperate reaches 29 C, all Alderaan jobs will be automatically suspended.

-* Suspended jobs and nodes can resumed after a review of the situation.
+* Suspended jobs and nodes can be resumed after a review of the situation.

 ### 2022/07/08